 In 1946, Jackie Robinson is a Negro League baseball player who never takes racism lying down.
 Branch Rickey is a Major League team executive with a bold idea.
 To that end, Rickey recruits Robinson to break the unspoken color line as the first modern African American Major League player.
 As both anticipate, this proves a major challenge for Robinson and his family as they endure unrelenting racist hostility on and off the field, from player and fan alike.
 As Jackie struggles against his nature to endure such abuse without complaint, he finds allies and hope where he least expects it.Written by

 Kenneth Chisholm (email@example.com)

-In 1947 after signing Hank Greenberg, the left field fence in Forbes Field (PGH) was shortened to allow for more homers and was labelled "Greenberg Gardens".
-The bullpens were there also.
-When the film shows Jackie homering off Ostermueller, the old fence and layout are shown.
+In 1947, after signing Hank Greenberg, the left field fence in Forbes Field was shortened to allow for more homers, and was labeled "Greenberg Gardens."
+The bullpens were also there.
+When Jackie homers off Ostermueller, the old fence and layout are shown.
 See more »

 Was this review helpful to you?